Student in front of a red sign

 Browse our Scholarships Database to discover programs based on your interests, field of study, and eligibility.
 Take note of deadlines and requirements.

-📅 Step 3: Complete the ONSA Intake Worksheet
+📅 Step 3: Schedule an Intake Meeting

 Each scholarship is different, but most applications take time to develop.
 That’s why we recommend starting early—even if you’re not sure what you want to apply for yet.